FestiveAkp/cs426_Pillai_Akash_Asgn5/README.md

 **Special Action:** The cat can turn gravity on or off.

-**Resolving Actions:** The human wins the game if they can complete their work.
-If not, the cat wins.

 **Rules:**
 There is a human and a cat.
 If playing as the human, you must get your work done.
-If playing as the cat, you must
+If playing as the cat, you must try to distract the human.

 **Resources:**
+There are plates around the house that the cat can use to distract the human.
+One turns off gravity, one turns off the light, etc. The human can also use pressure pads to reverse the effects caused by the cat.

 **Conflict:**
+The main conflict for the human is his opponent, his pet cat.

 **Boundaries:**

-**Outcome:**
+Physical: there are walls that don't let either of the characters leave the house.

+**Executive Summary:**